jaiganesh842/TrueCall-clone/README.md

 # TrueCall-clone
-TrueCaller clone built using HTML and CSS
+TrueCaller clone built using HTML , CSS and Javascript